-SchoolTutoring Academy’s tutoring programs for Carrollton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Carrollton, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Carrollton City Schools are a part of Carroll County Schools.
 The curriculum follows Common Core Georgia Performance Standards, a set of student performance standards that prepares students for what they need to know and be able to do to move to the next grade level and be successful in the future.
 Within these standards are also objectives to ensure that students have 21st century learning skills that will prepare them for college and career expectations.
 Community service, service learning, and working collaboratively on school-based projects are also emphasized.